LiamGoodacre/LiamGoodacre.github.io/_posts/2017-01-22-purescript-orphan-instance-detection.markdown

 # Problem

 For a given constraint, when searching for type class instances, the PureScript compiler looks at the constraint's supplied arguments.
-It finds which modules the head types are defined in and searches those, plus the type-class's module, for suitable instances.
-The orphan instance check is about detecting if there are configurations of instance heads in covering sets, such that an instance would have been applicable, except for being defined in a module that we wouldn't know to look in.
+It finds which modules the root types are defined in and searches those, plus the type-class's module, for suitable instances.
+The orphan instance check is about detecting if an instance is defined in a module that the compiler wouldn't know to look in.

 # Simple Example